 Implementation Support:

-- Centralised template access through cloud-based platform
+- Central template access through a cloud-based platform

-- Clear enforcement expectations and compliance requirements
+- Clear enforcement expectations and compliance rules

-- Feedback mechanisms enabling continuous improvement
+- Feedback channels for ongoing improvement

 Ongoing Management:

-- Regular usage tracking identifying adoption patterns
+- Regular usage tracking to spot adoption patterns

-- New template development addressing emerging needs
+- New template development for emerging needs

-- Brand compliance monitoring across template outputs
+- Brand compliance checks across template outputs

 Taking Action on Template Implementation